School is in session!

 The Comics Workbook Rowhouse Residency officially launched in the spring of 2016, thanks to the incredible support of the comics community and a successful Indiegogo campaign in 2015.

-The Rowhouse is a busy place this year as we run residencies for the many folks who contributed to the Indigogo campaign, and host certain master cartoonists who are making a point of coming through Pittsburgh to spar in the Comics Workbook dojo.
+The Rowhouse is a busy place as we run residencies for aspiring and experienced comics makers alike, and host certain master cartoonists who are making a point of coming through Pittsburgh to spar in the Comics Workbook dojo.

 So what exactly is the Rowhouse Residency?
 And who the hell am I, anyways?